 Prezcobix contains a combination of darunavir and cobicistat.
-Darunavir is a protease inhibitor antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Darunavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.
 Cobicistat reduces the action of enzymes in your liver that break down certain antiviral medicines.
 This allows the antiviral medicines to be used more safely and effectively at lower doses.

-Prezcobix is given together with other antiviral medicines to treat human immunodeficiency virus (HIV) in adults.
-HIV is the virus that causes acquired immunodeficiency syndrome (AIDS).
+Prezcobix is a combination medicine given together with other antiviral medicines to treat human immunodeficiency virus (HIV) in adults, the virus that can cause acquired immunodeficiency syndrome (AIDS).

 Prezcobix is not a cure for HIV or AIDS.